 3. GET SPICY

 Heat can also boost your basal metabolic rate, forcing your body to work harder (sweating, panting) to maintain a healthy body temperature.
 But only up to a point.
 When your brain senses you’re becoming dehydrated, it’ll slow your metabolism—another safety maneuver, like shivering.
-Instead of bringing the heat to your skin, this is time for an inside job.
+Instead of bringing the heat to your skin, this is the time for an inside job.
 Capsaicin, the component that makes plants like chili peppers so spicy, can temporarily jolt your BMR up 8%.
 That’s not a dramatic difference, but it may be enough to choose demon hot sauce over mild.

 4. SLEEP IT OFF